EFS-OpenSource/Thetis/docs/source/data.rst

 ----------

-In the case of regression, Thetis expects two instances of a `Pandas DataFrame <https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html>`__ :code:`pd.DataFrame` representing the annotations (target scores) and the model predictions on the data set, respectively.
+In the case of regression, Thetis expects two instances of a `Pandas DataFrame <https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html>`__ :code:`pd.DataFrame` representing the annotations (target scores) and the model predictions on the dataset, respectively.

 Imagine that we have the variables :code:`annotations` and :code:`predictions` with annotations and predictions, respectively.
 If we print the content of :code:`annotations` to the Python console, it might output the following: